-- Update the communication and dissemination plan annually - Communicate research between and among partners - Create global awareness on nature-based solutions (NBS) as a paradigm change and source of new business opportunities - Promote networking of the front-runner cities (FRC) as 'coaching cities' with follower cities (FC) - Exploit and promote the adoption of recommendations and learnings - Disseminate proGIreg scientific publications - Monitor and coordinate partners' participation in dissemination events
+- 1. Update the communication and dissemination plan annually - 2.
+Communicate research between and among partners - 3.
+Create global awareness of nature-based solutions (NBS) as a paradigm change and source of new business opportunities - 4.
+Promote networking of the front-runner cities (FRC) as 'coaching cities' with follower cities (FC) - 5.
+Exploit and promote the adoption of recommendations and learnings - 6.
+Disseminate proGlreg scientific publications - 7.
+Monitor and coordinate partners' participation in dissemination events